-Dental Extractions in Dogs and Cats
+Dental Extractions – How and Why

 Oral health is a very important factor in a pet’s quality of life and can affect overall health.
 You are making a wonderful commitment to your pet’s oral care.
 Please be aware that each patient is different; however, we will do our best to determine a treatment plan during your initial visit.

 Extractions are necessary in cases of severe periodontal disease, unsalvageable tooth fracture and tooth resorption.
 Although we prefer to save teeth whenever possible, it is much better to have no tooth than a painful tooth.
 Our pets do very well with missing teeth, and often, they do better when the painful tooth is gone.